What did you study and where?

 Why did you decide to study law?

 Rules, institutions and law-making always fascinated me as a teenager.
 I had a keen interest in society, government and those who make and enforce ‘rules’.
-I pursued law to further that interest, and also to get closer to the rule-making and rule-enforcing bodies in New Zealand.
+I studied law to further that interest, and to get closer to the rule-making machine.